a dialogue between Gina Neff, Tim Jordan, and Joshua McVeigh-Schulz

 Winner, Langdon (1980) “Do Artifacts Have Politics?”
 Daedalus 109(1): 121-136.

--Contributed by Gina Neff, University of Washington Department of Communication; Tim Jordan, King’s College London, Culture, Media and Creative Industries; and Joshua McVeigh-Schultz, University of Southern California Cinema Studies Department-
+-Contributed by Gina Neff, University of Washington Department of Communication; Tim Jordan, University of Sussex, Head of the School of Media, Film and Music; and Joshua McVeigh-Schultz, University of Southern California Cinema Studies Department-